DevToys-app/Documentation/articles/extension-development/getting-started/publish.md

 ```

 These project properties will allow the creation of the nuspec file automatically.
 You can then use the [dotnet pack](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-pack) command to generate a `.nupkg` file, which is a NuGet Package.

+### Platform-specific binaries

+Sometimes, an extension needs some resources that are built for a specific operating system.
+If properly configured, DevToys can automatically extract binaries matching the operating system on which the app is running.
+To do so, simply place platform-specific files into a folder `runtimes/[operating-system]`.

+Here are the supported folder names:
+- runtimes/linux/
+- runtimes/linux-x86/
+- runtimes/linux-x64/
+- runtimes/linux-arm64/
+- runtimes/osx/
+- runtimes/osx-x86/
+- runtimes/osx-x64/
+- runtimes/osx-arm64/
+- runtimes/win/
+- runtimes/win-x86/
+- runtimes/win-x64/
+- runtimes/win-arm64/

+**Example:** If a user installs an extension on Windows x64, only files from `runtimes/win/` and `runtimes/win-x64/` will be installed on the user machine.

 ## Publishing an extension